apaschenko/lenka/README.md

                           // for the postrocessing in the 'verbose' mode
                           // (please see "Using setByLabel method for
                           // post-processing" example below).
-  producedBy: any         // Key or property name in parent node for
+  producedBy: key         // Key or property name in parent node for
                           // current node (for example, index of array
                           // item, key of object or value of Set's item)
-  producedAs: ProducedAs  // How to get current node from parent.
-                          // Please see the explanation below.
-  path: array             // Full path from the root to current node.
-                          // Each item of this array is an object with
-                          // two fields: producedBy and producedAs.
   isItADouble: boolean    // Whether the current node is a duplicate of
                           // a link already present in the original.
   isItAPrimitive: boolean // Whether the value of the current node is